-2. Team really together and in one direction
+Team really together and in one direction

 It's great to see people with diverse competences, focused on one task and one sense of well-being that allows for an engagement that not only motivates but energizes the mind.

 Decider is here

 Quiet brainstorming is rated with stickers, each of a team has a certain amount — it builds the voice of the people — the technical, design and marketing and other but still the decider is taking final decision.

-Time Timer — pretty accessory of google design sprint
+Time Timer — pretty accessory of Google Design Sprint

-This visual clock really stops mess and gives possibility to work on topic in structured way.
-Helps to solve more in less time and keeps every area of project covered with just a little help from facilitator.
+This visual clock really stops mess and gives possibility to work on topic in a structured way.
+Also, helps to solve more in less time and keeps every area of project covered with just a little help from facilitator.

 Meeting with people